Evaluating Professionalism in College Courses

 Translating professionalism expectations into assessment criteria

-Once you feel confident with the indicators you’ve selected, it’s time to consider how you will communicate expectations to students through grading tools, whether a rubric or checklist or other tool.
+Once you feel confident with the criteria you’ve selected, it’s time to consider how you will communicate expectations to students through grading tools, whether a rubric or checklist or other tool.
 It’s critical that students understand what characterizes the desired professional behaviours so they have a concrete target to work toward.

 Equally, offering opportunities for students to practice desired behaviours (say, through role play, no-stakes exercises, or self-assessments) before being formally assessed can create more transparent and equitable conditions for assessing attributes and skills that are often only mastered with time and socialization within a profession.